EEM0N/Cluster-Mesh-Using-Cilium/README.md

 # Cilium Cluster Mesh Demo

-This repository demonstrates the setup and verification of **Cilium Cluster Mesh** across multiple Kubernetes clusters using `kubectl`, `cilium`, and a merged kubeconfig file.
+This repository demonstrates the setup and verification of **Cilium Cluster Mesh** across multiple Kubernetes clusters using `cilium`.

 ## 📦 Prerequisites